safeledger logo

 Crucial requirements are mentioned below:

-The most important step is getting the document notarized by a Notary Public.
-This confirms the principal’s identity and their legal right to grant the power.
-For certain transactions, like selling or buying property, you also need to register the POA with the right government office, like the Dubai Land Department.
+• Notarization and Registration: Get the POA notarized by a Notary Public to confirm the principal’s identity.
+For certain transactions, such as property deals, register the POA with the relevant authority (e.g., Dubai Land Department).
 For a detailed breakdown of Power of Attorney Cost in Dubai, including notarization, drafting, and attestation fees, check our comprehensive guide.

 Thanks to modern technology, as of 2025, the government has made many of these processes easier.
 You can now get some POAs e-notarized through a video call.
 This makes it more convenient for people who cannot be in Dubai.